How to Lower Call Center Turnover Rates for Good

 We’ve witnessed companies improve their attrition rate (and their overall customer care quality) through internal campaigns stressing the importance and celebrating the value of customer service and agents.
 Simply sharing success stories and building corporate pride around quality service goes a long way toward motivating CS agents to play their part in ensuring the company’s success.

-Agents who clearly see how their individual and team contributions are important to the overall picture are imbued with a sense of pride that will be evident in every one of their customer interactions.
+Agents who clearly see how their individual and team contributions are important to the overall picture are imbued with a sense of pride.
+This pride will be evident in the work environment as well as in every one of their customer interactions.

 Give agents as much autonomy as possible in their interactions with customers